 The 1% (of readers)

-The data behind why we keep waiting for readers to comment on our work
+The data behind why we keep waiting for readers to comment on our work or leave reviews

 On blogs (and Tumblr and Ream and AO3 and Wattpad and RoyalRoad), the cry often goes up: